 All around me, the audience erupted in cheers.
 Outwardly, I mimicked my peers.
 Inwardly, it felt like another piece of my spirit had died.
 For a year, ever since the wave of hormones that marks the beginning of puberty had arrived, I had known that I was not attracted to women as I felt I should be.
 Instead, while my male friends discussed the intricacies of female anatomy, I found myself becoming more and more drawn to the broad shoulders and the rough faces of the men around me.

 My whole life had been within the walls of the church, and I knew what they had to say about what I was experiencing.
 Men who were attracted to other men were evil, degenerate and bound directly to hell.
 Fearing the reactions of my family and friends, I buried my feelings of same-sex attraction hoping that if I ignored them they would eventually dissipate.
 They didn’t.

-Fortunately, I was able to find friends whom I was able to share my hurt and pain with.
+Fortunately, I was able to find friends at Cedarville and beyond with whom I was able to share my hurt and pain.
 They did not judge me, but instead offered listening ears as I poured out years of pent up fears and anger.
 Through the help of this community, the many broken parts of my spirit and psyche began to heal.
-Eventually, I was able to reevaluate Christianity through a new perspective.